Reading-eScience-Centre/pycovjson/README.md

 **[pycovjson-viewer](https://github.com/Reading-eScience-Centre/pycovjson/blob/master/pycovjson/cli/viewer.py)** accepts up to 2 parameters:
 ```
-$ python cli/viewer.py [*-v display variable information only*] on running will display information about the input file.
+$ pycovjson-viewer [*-v display variable information only*] on running will display information about the input file.
 To be use in conjunction with **pycovjson-convert**.
 ```

 Examples
 --------
 ```
-$ python cli/viewer.py
+$ pycovjson-viewer

-$ python cli/convert.py -i melodies_landcover.nc -o coverage.json -v land_cover
+$ pycovjson-convert -i melodies_landcover.nc -o coverage.json -v land_cover
 ```

 ##Library